dabeaz/curio/docs/reference.rst

 .. asyncfunction:: current_task()

    Returns the :class:`Task` instance corresponding to the caller.

-.. asyncfunction:: schedule()

-   Immediately switch to the next ready task.

 :func:`spawn` and :func:`current_task` return a :class:`Task` instance ``t``
 with the following methods and attributes: